Learn about publishing messages to channels for remote function calling in conversational AI and more.

 Implementation Example

-Here's how to implement a channel subscriber in JavaScript:
+Here's how to implement a channel subscriber in JavaScript, including replaying the last 50 historical messages before receiving live events:

 Important: Channel IDs should be treated as secure identifiers.
 Only share channel IDs with authorized clients that should receive the messages.
 Consider using randomly generated channel IDs for sensitive communications.